(Redirected from: Hellhammer)

 ounded in 1984 by Thomas Fischer (a.k.a.
-Tom Warrior; vocals), Martin Eric Ain (bass) and Stephen Priestly (drums; who had replaced Bruce Day), all of whom previously were of the Satanic Thrash Metal outfit Hellhammer who had released the mini LP Apocolyptic Raids 1990 A.D.
+Tom Warrior; vocals), Martin Eric Ain (bass; who had replaced original member "Steve Warrior") and Stephen Priestly (drums; who had replaced Bruce Day - real name: Jörg Neubart), all of whom previously were of the Satanic thrash metal outfit Hellhammer who had released the mini LP Apocolyptic Raids 1990 A.D.
 (1983), an album that met with critical disdain with most believing it was an amateurish affair.
 They had all left with Fischer from the former act when he decided that band had come to its creative limit.
-Signed to the German 'Noise' label, they launched the proto Death Metal set Morbid Tales (1984) later that year.
+Signed to the German 'Noise' label, they launched the proto death metal set Morbid Tales (1984) later that year.

 Last recording for the band maybe, but not the last for Fischer who returned with Errol Unala (guitar), Dany Zingg (bass), Marky Edelman (drums) and Roger Muller (synth.) as Apollyon Sun to release their debut EP, the self-financed God Leaves (And Dies) in 1998 with their full length album, Sub (2000) following two years later, with Muller being replaced by Donovan Szypura there-after.